miku/span/docs/span.md

 DIAGNOSTICS
 -----------

-Any input error, e.g. faulty JSON, any write error, etc., will lead to an immediate halt.
+Any error (like faulty JSON, IO errors, ...) will lead to an immediate halt.

 To debug a holdings filter, set `verbose` to `true` to see rejected records and rejection reason: